AdamBoley/Project-Beergate/README.md

 Since this problem only existed on the deployed version of the app, fixing it required many pushes with debug turned off, and then redeploying on Heroku.

+During the attempts the fix this bug, it was noted that the CK editor does not display on the local version either - this is only an issue when Debug is off

 May need to add (blank=True, null=True) to RichTextField in models.py

+Per [this StackOverflow question](https://stackoverflow.com/questions/71814013/djangos-ckeditor-not-appearing-in-admin-panel), I inspected the form, and noted that the actual textarea input element has visibilty: hidden.
+However, if visibility: hidden is unchecked in the Chrome developer tools, a standard textarea element appears, not a full rich text editor

+Per documentation - run the collectstatic command in the terminal

 Fixes tried:
 `<script>CKEDITOR.replace('editor1');</script>`